 However, there are downsides to this treatment, as having an organ transplant is a significant operation and like all operations, there are risks involved.
 Therefore, the procedure would only be used for advanced stages of CKD.
 After the transplant, you will also be on lifelong medication as you need to stop your immune system attacking the new donor organ.
 These medications are all immunosuppressants, and they can come with side effects.

-Kidney transplants are vital, lifesaving treatments; however, as will all treatments for this condition it is dependent on your situation and the stage of your CKD.
+Kidney transplants are vital, lifesaving treatments; however, as with all treatments for this condition it is dependent on your situation and the stage of your CKD.
 Another point to note is that unfortunately, there is a long transplant list, with a massive shortage of donors.
 This means you could potentially wait months or even sometimes years for the right donor.

 Some people may decide that they do not want to have dialysis or a kidney transplant when they are in the advanced stages of kidney disease.
 Or, in some cases, this may not be an option available to them.
 If this is the case, then supportive treatment will be offered to the person, which aims to control the symptoms and keep the person cared for medically, psychologically and practically.
 Often, as part of supportive treatment, you and your family will be offered support to start the discussion about planning for the end of life.

 Regardless of the level of your CKD, or the treatments you choose to have, the kidney unit medical professionals will ensure that you are cared for and you have the best quality of life possible.
-Chronic kidney disease may be a long-term illness without a cure, but there are many treatment options and things that can be done to ensure you have relief of the symptoms and you can condition to live as full of a life as possible.
+Chronic kidney disease may be a long-term illness without a cure, but there are many treatment options and things that can be done to ensure you have relief of the symptoms and you can continue to live as full of a life as possible.

 Personal Alarm Information